Correspondence of the sections of the humerus to the anatomical formations. Fracture of the neck of the humerus (Fracture of the neck of the humerus)

 Fractures of the anatomical neck of the bone, head

 They occur as a result of a fall on the elbow or due to a direct blow.
-If the neck is damaged, there is a wedging of the distal part into the head.
-The head can be deformed, crushed, and also torn off, but in this case it will be turned by the cartilaginous surface to a distal fragment.
+If the neck is damaged, wedging of the distal part into the head is observed.
+The head can be deformed, crushed, and also come off, but in this case it will be turned by the cartilaginous surface towards a fragment of a distal nature.

-Signs are hemorrhage and swelling.
-A person cannot make active movements, feels pain.
-If you make passive rotational movements, then the large tubercle will move together with the shoulder.
+Signs include bleeding and swelling.
+The person cannot make active movements and feels pain.
+If you perform passive rotational movements, the greater tubercle will move together with the shoulder.
 If the fracture is impacted, the signs are not so pronounced.
 The victim can make active movements.
-Diagnosis is confirmed by x-ray.
+The diagnosis is confirmed using x-rays.

 For impacted fractures of the neck and head, treatment is outpatient.
-Carry out immobilization of the hand.
-Inside, a person takes analgesics and sedative drugs.
+The hand is immobilized.
+A person takes analgesics and sedatives internally.
 Physiotherapy is also prescribed.
-A month later, the splint is replaced with a kerchief-type bandage.
-Ability to work is restored in two and a half months.
+After a month, the splint is replaced with a scarf-type bandage.
+Working capacity is restored after two and a half months.

-Injuries without displacement are usually impacted or hammered together.
-If displacement has occurred, the pearl may be adductive or efferent.
-Adduction fractures occur in the case of a fall with an emphasis on the adducted outstretched arm.
+Non-displaced injuries are usually impacted or pinched.
+If displacement has occurred, the pearl can be adductive or abductive.
+Adduction fractures occur in the event of a fall with emphasis on the adducted outstretched arm.
 Abduction fractures occur in the same situation, only the arm is abducted.

-If there is no displacement, then local pain is observed, which increases with the load of the axial plan.
+If there is no displacement, then local pain is observed, which intensifies with axial load.
 The humerus may retain its function, but it will be limited.
-If a displacement occurs, the main symptoms are sharp pain, pathological mobility, violation of the shoulder axis, shortening, dysfunction.
-First aid consists in the introduction of analgesics, immobilization and hospitalization.
+If displacement occurs, the main symptoms are severe pain, pathological mobility, disruption of the shoulder axis, shortening, and dysfunction.
+First aid consists of administering analgesics, immobilization and hospitalization.

-The large tubercle suffers mainly from dislocation of the shoulder.
-It comes off and is displaced due to the reflex contraction of the small, infraspinatus and supraspinatus muscles.
-If an isolated fracture occurs, then, most likely, as a result of a shoulder injury, no displacement is observed in this case.
+The greater tuberosity suffers mainly from shoulder dislocation.
+It is torn off and displaced due to reflex contraction of the minor, infraspinatus and supraspinatus muscles.
+If an isolated fracture occurs, then most likely as a result of a bruise of the shoulder; in this case, displacement is not observed.

-Symptoms of such injuries are soreness, swelling, crepitus.
+Symptoms of such injuries are pain, swelling, and crepitus.

 Even passive movements bring severe pain.
-If the injury is not combined with displacement, immobilization is carried out with a Dezo bandage.
+If the injury is not combined with displacement, immobilization is performed with a Deso bandage.
 You can also use a scarf.
 The immobilization period is two or three weeks.

-If the fracture is detachable and is combined with displacement, reposition and immobilization with a splint or plaster bandage is done.
-If there is a large swelling and, for two weeks, shoulder traction is used.
-After the patient begins to freely raise the shoulder, the abduction of the arm with the splint is stopped.
+If the fracture is avulsion and combined with displacement, reduction and immobilization is done with a splint or plaster bandage.
+If there is large swelling and, shoulder traction is used for two weeks.
+After the patient begins to freely raise the shoulder, abduction of the arm with the splint is stopped.
 Rehabilitation lasts from two to four weeks.

 Fracture of the diaphysis of the bone

 It occurs as a result of a blow to the shoulder, as well as a fall on the elbow.
 Symptoms: dysfunction, shoulder deformity, shortening.
-There is also hemorrhage, pain, crepitus, and abnormal mobility.
-First aid - the introduction of analgesics and immobilization with a transport tire.
-Fractures of the diaphysis in the lower and middle thirds are treated with skeletal traction.
-Injuries in the upper third are treated with a splint and shoulder extension.
+Hemorrhage, pain, crepitus and pathological mobility are also observed.
+First aid is the administration of analgesics and immobilization with a transport splint.
+Fractures of the diaphysis in the lower and middle third are treated with skeletal traction.
+Upper third injuries are treated with an abduction splint and shoulder abduction.
 Immobilization lasts from two to three months.

-Extra-articular fractures are extensor and flexion, depending on the position during the fall.
-Intra-articular fractures are transcondylar injuries, V- and T-shaped injuries, as well as fractures of the head of the condyle.
-Symptoms are tenderness, crepitus, abnormal mobility, and flexed forearm.
-First aid consists in transport immobilization with a splint, you can apply a scarf.
+Extra-articular fractures can be either extension or flexion, depending on the position of the fall.
+Intra-articular fractures include transcondylar injuries, V- and T-shaped injuries, and fractures of the head of the condyle.
+Symptoms include pain, crepitus, abnormal mobility, and flexed forearm.
+First aid consists of transport immobilization with a splint; you can use a scarf.
 Analgesics are also administered.

-The bones of the shoulder girdle play an important role in the implementation of movements.
-They need to be protected, because any damage is treated for a long time.
+The bones of the shoulder girdle play an important role in movement.
+They need to be protected, because any damage takes a long time to heal.

-- this is a violation of the integrity of the humerus in its upper part, just below the shoulder joint.
-More often occurs in women of elderly and senile age, the cause is a fall on a hand laid back or pressed to the body.
-It is manifested by pain, swelling and limitation of movement in the shoulder joint.
-Sometimes bone crunch is determined.
-To clarify the diagnosis, an X-ray examination is performed.
+- This is a violation of the integrity of the humerus in its upper part, just below the shoulder joint.
+More often it occurs in elderly and senile women, the cause is a fall on an arm pulled back or pressed to the body.
+It manifests itself as pain, swelling and limitation of movements in the shoulder joint.
+Sometimes a bone crunch is detected.
+To clarify the diagnosis, an x-ray examination is performed.
 Treatment is usually conservative: anesthesia, reduction and immobilization.
-If it is impossible to match the fragments, the operation is performed.
+If it is impossible to match fragments, an operation is performed.

 ICD-10